fluid-project/sojustrepairit.org/content/resources/resource-1.md

 An Individualized Education Program (IEP) is a written education plan designed to meet the learning needs of young people with learning differences.
 This guide is designed to help you through every step of your IEP journey.
 It facilitates personalization of the resources, tools and spaces for young people with learning differences through an inclusive design process.

 ### [Village International (SALTO Youth)](https://www.salto-youth.net/rc/inclusion/inclusionpublications/villageinternational/)
-Village International is a booklet for rural youth workers and youth leaders about how to set up international youth projects, for and with rural youth, in geographically remote and disadvantaged areas.
+This booklet helps rural youth workers and youth leaders to set up international youth projects, for and with rural youth, in geographically remote and disadvantaged areas.